 You've got other regulatory bodies, which is the General Medical Council...
 Why is it necessary to have yet another body of HPC?
 Why don't they put these in with those?
-Member of the public, London

 Equally, the HPC was seen in a positive light as it provided a single regulatory standard of conduct and a single 'point of contact' for a number of health professions, which some members of the public had assumed would be profession-specific.